LATEST NEWS UPDATE 2019

 You can order one from the office when you order other goods, or separately of course, for only 50p!

-The Discovery Award celebrated its 30th birthday on 2nd September this year
+The Discovery Award celebrated its 30th birthday on 2nd September 2017

 It was a very special celebration and of course, held in Dundee, where The Discovery Award was founded all those years ago!

 It was a joint celebration of both Discovery Scotland and Discovery England.
 The venue was wonderful and a large number of delegates from Scotland, England and Northern Ireland had a joyful day, catching up with old friends and making some new!

 Even Mr Laurie Young, one of the co-founders of our Award and long time Director was able to attend, he even helped us cut our Birthday Cake!
 The results of our Celebration Fundraising were also presented during the day.
 Scotland had, so far, collected over £1,000 and England £1,400.